‘Teen Mom OG’ Farrah Abraham’s Daughter Is Set To Star In Children’s Web Series

 Will Amber Portwood And Matt Baier Invite Farrah Abraham To Their Wedding?

-It seems like Farrah’s love life with on-again-off-again boyfriend Simon Saran is currently up in the air.
+It seems like Farrah’s love life with on-again, off-again boyfriend Simon Saran is currently up in the air.
 Meanwhile, Farrah’s constant feuding with Teen Mom OG co-star Amber Portwood is making headlines.

 Farrah’s proud photos of Sophia on set in their backyard wasn’t enough to stop some fans from becoming furious at Abraham for promoting the SneakyVaunt bra in a separate video clip on Instagram.
 The Teen Mom star promoted the strapless bra to social media followers and was promptly accused of setting a poor example to Sophia, according to International Business Times.